Berry Good: 2018–2019: First sub-unit, first full-length album and Taeha’s departure

-Taeha, Sehyung and Gowoon debuted in the group's first sub-unit, Berry Good Heart Heart, on April 27, 2018, releasing their first single Crazy, Gone Crazy.
-On August 16, the group made a comeback with their first full album Free Travel, that they had been recording since August 2017.
+Taeha, Sehyung and Gowoon debuted in the group's first sub-unit, Berry Good Heart Heart, on April 27, 2018, releasing their digital single Crazy, Gone Crazy.
+On August 16, the group made a comeback with their first studio album Free Travel, that they had been recording since August 2017.
 They commemorated the release through a showcase held that afternoon at Ilji Art Hall in Cheongdam-dong.
 After promoting the lead single "Green Apple", in September they went on with B-side "Mellow Mellow", but Sehyung sat out due to an ankle fracture; despite participating in their single This Winter, released on December 15, she was on hiatus until March 1, 2019.

 On October 18, 2018, Berry Good held their first concert in Japan, at Shinjuku Blaze in Tokyo.
 They released their third mini-album, Fantastic, on May 25, 2019 with "Oh!
 Oh!" serving as the title track, as a five-member group, with Daye resting due to health issues.
 They started comeback promotions that same day on Show!
 Music Core, but, two days later, Taeha announced her contract had expired and she would no longer be in the group.
 Berry Good therefore discontinued the album's promotional activities.